 Corridors are the place for new growth and by concentrating all new growth along existing and planned rail and Bus Rapid Transit (BRT) corridors these areas can change from places that separate communities into destinations that connect neighborhoods and destinations and have a mix of housing and commercial building types.
-This additional density will require change in existing single-family neighborhoods, but will also provide more neighborhood services to those single-family neighborhoods and will provide the density needed to allow for the expansion of transit options.
+This additional density will require change in existing single-family neighborhoods, but will also provide more neighborhood services to those single-family neighborhoods (It would help if there were more specifics regarding what is meant by increased density and what are considered neighborhood services.) and will provide the density needed to allow for the expansion of transit options.
 Equally useful as opportunities for connection, it is important for green corridors to be enhanced and expanded to connect the county via trails for transportation in the form of walking and cycling.